 Three Rivers

 § This page gives an overview of the Three Rivers local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Three Rivers district in south-west Hertfordshire takes its name from the rivers Chess, Colne, and Gade, which flow through its varied landscapes.
 Rickmansworth, the main town, is known for the Aquadrome with its lakes and nature trails, while Chorleywood and Croxley Green are attractive residential communities with village greens and historic charm.
 Canals, reservoirs, and woodlands define the area, including parts of the Chiltern Hills and Whippendell Woods.
 The Grand Union Canal weaves through, offering scenic towpaths and boating opportunities.
 The district balances countryside, waterways, and suburban living close to London.

-The administrative boundary of Three Rivers can be viewed on OpenStreetMap: District Boundary of Three Rivers.
+The administrative boundary of Three Rivers can also be viewed on OpenStreetMap: District Boundary of Three Rivers.

 Key Facts about Three Rivers